-“Tucson Delivers” is an umbrella for four popular voter-approved investments: a 2017 half-cent sales tax increase to fund road repairs and capital projects for TPD and TFD, and a 2018 bond package to improve City parks amenities and connections.
-Kaneen’s role was to create unifying marks, assist with voter education materials and to support the three Tucson Delivers-related citizens’ oversight committees responsible for monitoring $350 million plus in funding.
+“Tucson Delivers” is an umbrella for four popular voter-approved initiatives: a 2017 half-cent sales tax increase to fund road repairs and capital projects for TPD and TFD, and a 2018 bond package to improve City parks’ amenities and connections.
+Kaneen’s support role with Tucson Delivers includes helping to create voter education materials, developing brand marks, staffing three Tucson Delivers-related citizens’ oversight committees, and designing & writing quarterly e-newsletters.

 Each mark had to stand on its own and have similar design elements to connect it to the Tucson Delivers family.
 These marks work on clings, signage, outreach materials and digital media.